 At Least It’s Not Dji-flatass

-Sure, Operation Enduring Freedom is combating the Djibouti pirate problem but that’s just the tip of the iceberg.
-Djibouti is so much more than that.
-It’s like we’re fighting Taco-Bell-induced diarrhea by preventing them from selling Mexican pizzas.
+Sure, Operation Enduring Freedom is combating the Djibouti pirate problem, but that’s just the tip of the iceberg.
+Djibouti is dangerous in an array of ways, not just piracy.
+It’s like we’re fighting Taco-Bell-induced diarrhea by banning Doritos Locos Tacos.
 Maybe it has a slight impact, but really it’s just driving up the sale of chalupas.

 Djibouti’s Capital City is Djibouti — WTF?
 WTF?
 You can’t just use the same name over again.
 That defeats the entire point of names.
 The only exception to this rule is George Foreman.
 I’m totally okay with the fact that he named all five of his sons George Foreman.
 When you invent a grill that knocks out the fat but not the flavor you can do whatever the hell you want.
 As far as I know, neither of the Djiboutis have invented such a grill which means their redundant name must be perceived as a threat.